masyl/isomaton/doc/roadmap.md

 ## In Progress Release

 ### v0.9 - Health
+- DONE: Music stops on pause
+- FIXED: bug: pausing the game doesnt pause the rendering... still using cpu at max
+- Canvas is now 16x9 and resizes to page width
 - Display character status inthe isograph
 - Health meter in the character status
 - Slime has 3 health points